joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/input.md

 ## What Asymmetric Encryption is

 Asymmetric encryption takes advantage of some quirks in math to be able to get beyond the limits of otherwise-powerful One Time Pads and similar symmetric encryption tools - they allow you to share, absolutely publicly, a piece of information that enables people to create messages that only the person with a mathematically corresponding piece of information can read.

+An actual way to do this was only recently discovered - in 1977.
+[Ron Rivest, Adi Shamir, and Leonard Adleman created the first publicly-known asymmetric encryption algorithm](https://en.wikipedia.org/wiki/RSA_cryptosystem#History), named RSA for their initials.

-We will actually work through the math behind this in the next portion, but at it's root it exploits the hard fact that multiplication is a lot easier, from a computational standpoint, than division is.
+Since then additional mathematical equations have been turned in to the one-way functions critical for asymmetric encryption.
+We will actually work through the math behind RSA in the next portion.